Dushyantgoswami/docs/docs/index.md

 ---
-title: "Development Portal"
+title: "Developer Documentation"
-slug: "index"
+slug: "/"
+hidden: false
+sidebar_position: 0
+hide_table_of_contents: true
 ---

-# Documentation Portal
+# dYmension Documentation Portal

 This documentation is designed to help you build and interact with dYmension.
 It cover dYmension as a concept, explains the dYmension tech stack and documents procedures for deploying an application to dYmension.